Chemaclass/chemaclass.com/content/blog/2024-08-01-what-is-waterfall.md

 ## The reality of Waterfall

-Waterfall can be like communism in theory—seems perfect on paper, but doesn't  work out in the real world.
+Waterfall can be like communism in theory — it seems perfect on paper but doesn't work in the real world.

 - Clients often don't know exactly what they want.
 - Requirements are constantly changing.